-Substance abuse is the misuse of alcohol (including underage drinking), use of illegal drugs, and the improper use of prescription or over-the-counter medications.
+Substance abuse is the misuse of alcohol, prescription or over-the-counter medications, and the use of illegal drugs.
 Find treatment and recovery services for substance abuse and learn how to prevent drug and alcohol problems.

 Recognize the Signs and Effects of Substance Abuse

 Alcohol and drug addiction can happen to anyone at any age.
 Learn the signs of someone with a drug or alcohol problem, the effect of drugs, and how to prevent substance abuse:

 The Substance Abuse and Mental Health Services Administration (SAMHSA) offers these services to help with drug and alcohol abuse:

 Call SAMHSA's national helpline at 1-800-662-HELP (1-800-662-4357).
 This treatment referral and information service is confidential, free, and available 24 hours a day, 365 days a year in English and Spanish.
 It’s for individuals and family members facing mental and/or substance use disorders.

 Search for a treatment facility near you.
 Get help with problems related to substance abuse, addiction, or mental health issues.